Breast Augmentation and Enlargement at my Birmingham practice

 - Armpit: The incision can be made in the armpit, but this often results in an implant which sits to high, and there can be troublesome bleeding at the lowermost, innermost part of the breast, which is very difficult to see and control via an armpit incision.

-- Around the Areola: The incision can also be made around the areola (dark circle around the nipple).
+- Around the Areola: The incision can also be made around the areola (the dark circle around the nipple).
 The problem with this approach is that nipple sensation may be affected and also, there are certain bacteria in and around the nipple which may cause capsular contracture around the implant.

 - Belly Button: Implants can be inserted via a small incision around the belly button, however, only saline implants can be inserted with this method and again any troublesome bleeding is very difficult to control.